Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 Second, we can assume that $W_i$ is wide enough so that Corollary \ref{extending product regions} applies.
 This means that $W_i$ is a subproduct region of some $V_i \subset M_i$ such that the following paragraph holds.
 Let which is a compression body with missing interior boundary in which $V_i$ is a product neighborhood of the exterior boundary $\partial_{e} C_i$.
 Let be the cover corresponding to $\pi_1 V_i$.
 If $\tilde C_i \subset \tilde M_i$ is a homeomorphic lift of $C_i$, Corollary \ref{extending product regions} says that the difference is a product neighborhood of an end $\CE_i$ of $\tilde M_i$.
 This end $\CE_i$ is convex cocompact: if not, Canary's Covering Theorem \cite{Canarycovering} implies that either \begin{itemize} \item $M_i$ fibers over the circle and level surfaces of $W_i$ are fibers, \item $M_i \setminus C_i$ is a product neighborhood of a degenerate end of $M_i$. \end{itemize} The first option is impossible, since then any level surface of $W_i$ is a barrier that is not peripheral in $M_i$, while in the second case, $M_i$ is $(K,L)$-exceptional.
 So, Corollary~\ref{extending product regions} says that the diameter of the intersection $\tilde E_i\cap \CN_1(CC(\tilde M_i)) $ is at most some constant depending only on $K,\epsilon$.
 Informally, we have now constructed $C_i$ so that $\partial C_i$ is at bounded distance from the boundary of the `convex hull' of $C_i$ in $M_i$.

 \it Step 3, the modification. \rm Here, we modify each carrier graph $f_i$ by `chopping off' the part of it that lies in $C_i$ and replacing it by a short carrier graph for $C_i$ that lies near $\partial C_i$.
-We will obtain a new sequence of carrier graphs and the goal is to show that these $f_i'$ are still $D'$-relatively connected for some $D'$ independent of $i$, and that the edge $e_0=(v_0,w_0) \subset X$ corresponds to an edge $e_0'=(v_0',w_0') \subset X'$ such that properties (1)--(4) in Lemma \ref{kernel} hold.
+We will obtain a new sequence of carrier graphs and the goal is to show that these $f_i'$ are still $D'$-relatively connected for some $D'$ independent of $i$, and that the edge $e_0=(v_0,w_0) \subset X$ corresponds to an edge $e_0'=(v_0',w_0') \subset X'$ such that properties (1)--(3) in Claim \ref{thatclaim} hold.

 \begin {claim}[Short markings near $\partial_{e} C$] Let $W$ be a graph with one vertex $\star \in W$ and $6k$ edges.
-Then there are $\pi_1$-surjective maps such that each edge of $W$ is mapped to a geodesic segment by $\omega_i$, the images $\omega_i(W)$ have length bounded above independent of $i$, and \end {claim} \begin {proof} Pick $\epsilon$-thick simplicial ruled surfaces in $V_i$ in the correct homotopy classes that lie at bounded distance from $\partial_{e} C_i$, and apply Corollary \ref{lipschitzcorollary} to find short graphs marking these surfaces. \end {proof}
+Then there are $\pi_1$-surjective maps such that each edge of $W$ is mapped to a geodesic segment by $\omega_i$, the images $\omega_i(W)$ have length bounded above independent of $i$, and \end {claim}